tyaga/sfVkontaktePlugin/README.md

 		app = new vkApp(callback);
 	});

 The first parameter of constructor is the function, that will be called after all initialization.
 For example, you can write this code in that function.
-Lets have this html code, whatever:
+Let's have this html code, whatever:

 	<div id='content'></div>
 	<a id='post-photo' href='javascript:void(0);'>post_photo</a><br/>